augustob/DiffIdeas/README.md

 Testing the suggested approaches with bigger data and analyzing the measures of time spent can lead to more important conclusions and insights.

+## Conclusions

+The different approaches of how comparing the data returned varied results but they are obviously related with where the errors are inside the array (position).

+The application on its actual stage don’t allows real great conclusions on the subject.

+Performing more complex tests with bigger volume of data is the important stage missing (today) to present useful conclusions.

+Understanding the pattern of where errors are often found (according to the data being compared), could make these approaches valid.

+The application can only return EQUAL with safety after testing the entire array of data.
+Considering this premise true, trying to find the errors earlier is the main suggestion for a performance increase on these algorithms.